 (On Mac the default keyboard shortcut for the peek command is

-In the demo gif we utilize two things about this peek widgets:
+In the demo gif we utilize two things about this peek widget:

 - It stays open until you close it.
-So you can keep evaluate different versions of your form and see the results get printed.
+So you can keep evaluating different versions of your form and see the results get printed.

 - The widget displays a ”full” Calva editor, so you can use Paredit to conveniently select forms.

-When an evaluation produces an error, the output window will automatically print the stacktrace (when available).
-It will be printed as an EDN structure.
-And when source locations are available you will be able to navigate to them by
+When an evaluation produces an error, the output window will automatically print the stack trace (when available).
+And when source locations are available (Clojure files) you will be able to navigate to them by pressing